 High heels: invented in Persia

 Originally, it was men who wore high heels.
-It was not for the sake of sight, instead they had a function.
+It was not for the sake of sight, instead, they had a function.
 The heels helped to ensure that men were firmly seated in the stirrups when riding a horse.
 They were introduced into the fashion world around the 17th century.
 Eventually, this trend found its way into women’s clothing, and men stopped wearing high heels.
 It’s funny to think that high heels originally had a practical function.
-Today, it is the fewest high heels that can be considered practical, and they exist primarily for the aesthetic appeal.
+Today, it is the fewest high heels that can be considered practical, and they exist primarily for aesthetic appeal.

 The corset – fashion created by the “influencers” of the time